chef-boneyard/chef-rfc/new/property.md

 end
 ```

-This is a breaking change, and in Chef 12 will only affect properties (not attributes).
+This is a breaking change since `attribute` is the same as `property`, but it is considered a bugfix and not a backcompat feature, so backwards compatibility will not be maintained.

 #### `attribute`